Overv/Open.GL/content/drawing.md

 	glVertexAttribPointer(posAttrib, 2, GL_FLOAT, GL_FALSE, 0, 0);

 The first parameter references the input.
-The second parameter specifies the amount of values for that input, which is the same as the number of components of the `vec`.
+The second parameter specifies the number of values for that input, which is the same as the number of components of the `vec`.
 The third parameter specifies the type of each component and the fourth parameter specifies whether the input values should be normalized between `-1.0` and `1.0` (or `0.0` and `1.0` depending on the format) if they aren't floating point numbers.

 The last two parameters are arguebly the most important here and specify how the attribute is layed out in the vertex array.
 The first number specifies the *stride*, or how much bytes are between each position attribute in the array.
 The value 0 means that there is no data in between.
 This is currently the case as the position of each vertex is immediately followed by the position of the next vertex.
 The last parameter specifies the *offset*, or how much bytes from the start of the array the attribute occurs.
 Since there are no other attributes, this is 0 as well.